-They considered how to start a cattle ranching business that fulfilled their goal and in the summer of last year, Tim got in touch with Craig Janssen, Managing Broker of Live Water Properties in Bozeman, and Tim related his dream to Craig.
-Last summer, Live Water Properties had the Daisy Dean Ranch listed for sale, which consisted of 3,140 acres in the heart of cattle country in the Treasure state, known as Montana.
+They considered how to start a cattle ranching business that fulfilled their goal and in the summer of 2020, Tim got in touch with Craig Janssen, Managing Broker of Live Water Properties in Bozeman, and Tim related his dream to Craig.
+Live Water Properties had the Daisy Dean Ranch listed for sale, which consisted of 3,140 acres in the heart of cattle country in the Treasure state, known as Montana.
 From the information that Tim and Greg shared with Craig, he knew they needed more land than that to fulfill their dream of starting a cattle ranch.
 There weren’t any existing Montana cattle ranches for sale that fit their needs in terms of size and resources, so Craig began to get creative with potential opportunities.
 Craig crafted an unusual deal by putting three ranches together, rather than splitting them up into smaller parcels for development opportunities.
 Tim describes Craig’s approach in a word: thoughtful.

 Daisy Dean, Lazy Daisy and Robidu Ranches were the three possible cattle ranches for sale in Montana that Craig had the curiosity about combining.
 The Little Belt Cattle Company now encompasses over 7,000 acres between deeded and state-lease ground.

 “This deal was very exciting because we put ranches together rather than separating them.
-I was aware of the Robidu and Lazy Daisy being listed with other companies and when Greg and Tim told me their dreams of becoming full-on cattlemen, this idea began to grow.
+I was aware of the Robidu and Lazy Daisy being listed with other companies and when Greg and Tim told me about their dreams of becoming full-on cattlemen, this idea began to grow.
 It was a pleasure to work on it, because now the Little Belt Cattle Company could have a fully functioning operational ranch that can last for generations,” said Craig.

 The idea of combining ranches is not a new idea, however, it has not been the trend of what’s occurring around the West.
 Craig was pleased when this all came together because he was able to make Greg and Tim’s dream become a reality.
 Since last spring, Tim saw weaknesses in an overly centralized food network.
 Tim explains, “It’s a moral imperative to be able to feed our nation under any circumstance.”

 And how did they narrow their search to the Little Belts?
 An easy web search reveals the Little Belts “as an island mountain range of the Rocky Mountain Front; this area is truly an untouched sanctuary of solitude.”
-Its location is near the center of the state between White Sulphur Springs and Great Falls.
+Its location is near the center of the state between White Sulphur Springs and Great Falls, Montana.